 The journey covered the Atlantic coasts of the Northern Isles, Western Isles, mainland Scotland, Ireland, Wales and England.
 I deliberately left the precise itinerary unplanned in order to allow diversions to ocean-bound rocks whenever seas weather permitted (and because I’m mildly allergic to planning).

-To help make sense of Britain’s Atlantic heritage, the journey did include several stretches of coast – such as Sutherland and North Wales – that aren’t, strictly speaking, Atlantic shores but are part of the geophysical, climatic and cultural Atlantic edge and so felt indispensible in trying to comprehend these islands.
+To help make sense of Britain’s Atlantic heritage, the journey included several stretches of coast – such as Sutherland and North Wales – that aren’t, strictly speaking, Atlantic.
+They’re undeniably part of the geophysical, climatic and cultural Atlantic edge and so felt indispensible in trying to comprehend these islands.

 Here’s the rough itinerary:

 - Ullapool to Shieldaig (mountain crossings on foot & by packraft)

 - The Islands of Argyll & Ulster

 The book includes detailed maps of all these sections, such as this map of the Orkney journey: